tceron/eval_political_worldviews/README.md

     * `en_clf_templates_final.csv`: templates for all models except ChatGPT.
     * `en_gpt_templates_final.csv`: templates for ChatGPT.
 * `vaa`: contains invidual files per country.
 Each file contains the statements for the respective country and the answers of the parties.
-    * `all_unique.csv`: contains all statements from all countries with their respective translations, paraphrases, negations and opposites.
-All statements are in English, in the original language, and French, Italian, German and Spanish (automatelly translated with DeepL).
+    * `all_unique.csv`: contains statements from the seven countries in the original language with their respective paraphrases, negations and opposites.
+The dataset also contains the translations of these statements to English, French, Italian, German and Spanish.
+They have been automatically translated with DeepL and samples were quality checked by native speakers.

 # Code